 There are about half a zillion different types of soil at the garden center, and they won’t all work when you’re growing vegetables in containers.
 There’s lawn soil, garden soil, topsoil, soil conditioner, compost…what’s a gardener to choose?

 Because your vegetables are growing in a confined space, their roots need to get all their nutrients from the soil you provide.
-Here is the info you need to be sure you’re buying the right kind of soil for your container garden.
+Here is the info you need to be sure you’re buying the right kind of soil for your amazing container garden.

 Garden Soil Shopping Tips